-- Getting started with Content Delivery API – This section contains eveything you need to get going with Content Delivery API, such as overviews, installation instructions, authorization, and setting up the REST API with search.
+- Quick start with Content Delivery API – This section contains everything you need to get going with Content Delivery API, such as overviews, installation instructions, authorization, and setting up the REST API with search.

-- API fundamentals – This part contains detailed descriptions and instructions on how to communicate with the API and its different endpoints.
+- Configure Content Delivery API – This part contains detailed descriptions and instructions on how to communicate with the API and its different endpoints.